 A key feature of Isleworth & Syon is the outstanding range of extra-curricular opportunities outside of the classroom.
 We believe these help our boys to develop as individuals, broaden their horizons and allow them to contribute fully to the school community.
-Ofsted and the Youth Sport Trust know of no other non-selective state school in the south of England which offers a full Saturday morning programme of sport.
+Ofsted and the Youth Sport Trust comments that there are very few, if any, other non-selective state schools in the south of England which still retain a full Saturday morning programme of sport.

 We also offer a rich variety of clubs and societies.
-The Duke of Edinburgh’s Award, Debating Club, Electronics Club and Scuba-Diving Club, are just a few examples of the range of activities on offer.
-These clubs run either during lunchtimes or after school.
+The Duke of Edinburgh’s Award, Creative Writing Club, Law and Politics Discussion Group and D&T Practical Skills Masterclass are just a few examples of the range of activities on offer.
+These clubs run before school, during lunchtimes or after school.

 Please note that this timetable is intended as a guide only.
 We cannot guarantee that all activities will run every week.

-Students are often asked to perform in other school events, such as the annual Awards Evenings (Key Stage 3 and Senior), the Year 11 Prom in July, and end-of-term and leaving assemblies.
+Students are often asked to perform in other school events, such as the annual Awards Evenings (Key Stage 3 and Senior), and end-of-term and leaving assemblies.
 These opportunities give students the chance to hone their skills and demonstrate them in front of their peers and parents/carers.

 Since 1980, the school has partnered with the Green School for a production in the school hall, putting on a variety of musicals and plays.
 These have included ‘Grease’, ‘Guys and Dolls’, ‘Fawlty Towers’, ‘Animal Farm’, ‘Fantastic Mr Fox’, ‘A Midsummer Night’s Dream’ and the world premiere of ‘Billy Elliot’, which had never before been performed on stage.